MeirKriheli/meirkrihelicom/content/en/posts/python-fast-json-128-bit.md

-We'll have to stay with built-in `json` as dates and large numbers are passed around. `orjson` will probably be utilized at selected endpoints, where we can ensure large numbers are not in use, but we won't improve the heavy monitoring endpoints.
+We'll have to stay with built-in `json` as dates and large numbers are passed around. `orjson` will probably be utilized at selected endpoints, where we can ensure large numbers are not in use.
+Sadly it won't improve the heavy monitoring endpoints.